From the World Heritage inscription:

 The mid-18th century was a time of economic stagnation for the town, but military activities during the American Revolution (1776-83) saw the beginning of a boom.
 The Corporation of St George was formed in 1797.
 St George was to remain a strategic military location for the next two centuries until the US naval base closed in 1995.
 The economy picked up again with the development of the tourist industry in the later 19th century.
 The Town and its Corporation’s efforts to save historic buildings began as early as 1920.

-The architecture of Bermuda is unique, and has changed little in its basic elements since the end of the 17th century.
-The simple, well proportioned houses, of one or two storeys, are constructed with load-bearing masonry walls, rendered and painted in pastel colours, and roofs of stone slabs painted white.
+The architecture of Bermuda is unique and has changed little in its basic elements since the end of the 17th century.
+The simple, well-proportioned houses, of one or two stories, are constructed with load-bearing masonry walls, rendered and painted in pastel colors, and roofs of stone slabs painted white.
 Some of the houses, such as Bridge House, the Hunter Building, or Whitehall, are impressive mansions, dating in their present form from the 19th century and embellished with imposing balconies and verandas.
 There are several churches, the most important of which is St Peter’s Church, the oldest Anglican Church site in continuous use in the Western Hemisphere.
 The Ebenezer Methodist Church of 1840 is a fine building in neoclassical style.